LC-burigo/Some_small_codes/README.md

 ### :three: project - a incomplete deck game

-I write two Financial codes to help a friend.
+I write a loan class for payroll loans.
+This little program are in development progress...:moneybag: